flvani/DBAPack/README.md

  * **sort.sql**
  * **stragg.sql**
  * **tops[a|ab|b|k].sql**

- * **topstmt.sql ** - Reports the top N queries with the highest level of logical reads by execution.
-This script also considers a minimum number of executions of each statement as well a minimum executation rate over the time since when the query was first loaded in the shared pool.
-Those limits are hardcoded and initially adjusted to 10 and 0,1 (one execution every ten seconds)
+ * **topstmt.sql ** - Reports the main queries for an app, ordered by some criterion of interest.
+This script also considers a minimum number of executions of each statement, as well as a minimum rate of execution over the time since the query was first loaded into the shared pool.
+These thresholds are are hardcoded and initially set to 10 and 0.1 (ten executions, with at leat one run at every ten seconds).
+One can edit the source of the script and change all those default values.

+Regarding the sorting options, they are as follows:

+SORT="AVG_CPU_ELAPSED" --> AVERAGE RESPONSE TIME
+SORT="CPU_ELAPSED" --> ACCUMULATED RESPONSE TIME
+SORT="AVG_CPU_TIME" --> AVERAGE CPU USAGE TIME
+SORT="CPU_TIME" --> ACCUMULATED CPU TIME
+SORT="EXEC" --> NUMBER OF EXECUTIONS
+SORT="LIO" --> NUMBER OF LOGIC READINGS
+SORT="COPIES" --> NUMBER OF COPIES IN CACHE SORT="AVG_EXEC" --> AVERAGE EXECUTIONS PER SECOND
+SORT="AVG_LIO" --> AVERAGE LOGICAL READS PER RUN

  ```
+        @topstmt <parsing-user>
     e.g.
-        @topstmt
+        @topstmt %
 ```

  * **transactions.sql**